 The repair cost or replacement cost of your motorcycle can be influenced by:

-• Age and Mileage: Motorcycles depreciate over time, and higher mileage can significantly reduce their value.
+- Age and mileage: motorcycles depreciate over time; model year and mileage can significantly impact their value.

 How to File a Total Loss Insurance Claim for Motorcycles